AdobeDocs/developers-animatesdk-docs/Layer_object/layer16.md

 #### Description

-Method; Sets blend mode at the frame.
+Method; Sets the blending mode at the particular frame.

 #### Example

-The following example illustrates use of this method:
+The following example sets the blending mode at the frame index 9.

 ```javascript